 What Do I Go to School for If I Don’t Know What I Want to Do?

-At My College Guide, we have a wealth of information about all majors, but narrowing it down will require some self-reflection.
+At My College Guide, we have a wealth of information about most majors, but narrowing it down will require some self-reflection.

 What are your skills and interests?
 Are you interested in accounting careers or careers in art, education, or counseling?
 When you were in school, what classes did you excel in and enjoy?
 What everyday tasks do you find fulfilling now?
 You may want to ask your friends, family members, and coworkers what strengths and weaknesses they see in you.